niilante/FFCK/README.md

 ### What does Firefox (by default) submits?

 [Firefox sends more/same stuff back than Chrome does](https://www.privateinternetaccess.com/blog/2020/01/the-firefox-browser-is-a-privacy-nightmare-on-desktop-and-mobile/), I believe this is not needed in an stable environment, that's why all of this was disabled via configuration.
+You can [review you telemetry data](https://www.zdnet.com/article/firefox-now-shows-what-telemetry-data-its-collecting-about-you/) via `about:preferences#privacy` (`about:telemetry) in the "Firefox Data Collection and Use" section

 * [Blacklist](https://searchfox.org/mozilla-central/rev/8affe6e83188787eb61fe0528eeb6eef6081ba06/netwerk/base/nsChannelClassifier.cpp#1225) & [Whitelist](https://searchfox.org/mozilla-central/rev/8affe6e83188787eb61fe0528eeb6eef6081ba06/netwerk/base/nsChannelClassifier.cpp#974) specific stuff
 * [Tracker matchlist](https://searchfox.org/mozilla-central/rev/8affe6e83188787eb61fe0528eeb6eef6081ba06/netwerk/base/nsChannelClassifier.cpp#1011)